 2.4 Real-Time Monitoring with Laptops

 Several studies have examined the integration of laptops for real-time monitoring.
-Smith et al. (2019) developed a surveillance framework that uses laptops as monitoring stations, showing that software-based solutions enhance control and accessibility.
+Smith et al. (2019) developed a surveillance framework that uses laptops as monitoring stations, shows that software-based solutions enhance control and accessibility.
 Ahmed et al. (2021) suggested a cloud-integrated system that enables remote access, guaranteeing storage redundancy and real-time alerts.

 2.5 Network and Data Security